Have you used our website support site?

 What do we need to know about when you log a ticket?

-So, for example, say you have an issue with a specific page – adding the link to the page is really helpful.
-Also information about what device you’re seeing the issue on.
-Is it a mobile?
-If so, what is it (iPhone 8 max etc) and what browser are you using?Â
+If you have an issue with a specific page – adding the link to the page is also really helpful.
+Information about what device (mobile, desktop etc) you’re seeing the issue on, and what browser (chrome, safari, firefox etc) can also help.

-Whilst this may sound like overkill, with so many different phones, browsers and tech out there, it all helps.
-If you want to add screenshots etc – then feel free!
-Videos also help us pinpoint where the issue might be.
-Loom.com is a great tool for recording your screen, and it’s free.
+Whilst this may sound like overkill, with so many different phones, browsers and tech out there, it all assists us in finding the fault for you.

 Basically, too much information is just not possible when it comes to a ticket.